Barn Door Hardware Buying Guide

 Faux Hinge Straps

-Faux Hinge Straps Another easy way to add authenticity to a rustic interior barn door is by attaching faux hinge straps to the outer edges of the door or doors.
+Another easy way to add authenticity to a rustic interior barn door is by attaching faux hinge straps to the outer edges of the door or doors.
 They’ll give your sliding barn door the appearance that it opens like a traditional hinged barn door.

 Privacy Locks

-• When mounting the rail, or the track, do not mount directly to drywall.
+• When mounting the rail or the track, do not mount directly to drywall.
 Secure the rail to wall studs or prepared wood blocking.
 If the mounting holes do not line up with the studs in your wall, secure a mounting board to the wall, then fasten the rail to the mounting board.
 Ensure that the mounting board is attached to the studs.

-• Some barn door rails come with no pre-drilled mounting holes.
+• Some barn door rails do not come with pre-drilled mounting holes.
 This allows the installer to drill their own holes, ensuring that they line up with the studs in the wall.
 If this is the case, make sure that the drilled mounting holes are evenly spaced, and that you can use mounting screws close to each end of the rail.
-If not, you may still need to use a mounting board for a proper installation.
+If not, you may still need to use a mounting board for proper installation.

 • The existing door jamb will no longer be needed, so removing it is simply a style choice.
 If you want to minimize labor and the jamb being there doesn’t bother you, then leave it.
 Removing it will require some woodwork, sanding, painting, and likely some drywall repair, but the result is a much cleaner and finished look.